-Many parishes and institutions within the Archdiocese have responded positively to pray the prayer to Saint Michael in conjunction with the celebration of Mass.
+Many parishes and institutions within the Archdiocese of Philadelphia pray the prayer to Saint Michael in conjunction with the celebration of Mass.
 You are reminded that this devotional prayer is to take place outside of Mass.
 It is not to be prayed as the concluding prayer of the Universal Prayer nor as part of the Communion Rite.